bbauska/meta-react-basics/README.md

 will automatically add these.
 This is just one example of how JSX is an efficient way of outputting HTML elements that contain JavaScript

-variable content, and you\'ll encounter
+variable content, and you&apos;ll encounter

 more as you progress.
 In this section (28), you explored